wp-plugins/currently-reading/readme.txt

 == Frequently Asked Questions ==

+**Are you planing to insert other sources than Google Books to the Currently Reading widget?**

+I'll have a look into supporting Amazon, though they do make you jump through hoops to use their API (which is the reason I settled on using Google Books to start with).

+**Is there a way to get this plugin to do a library of all of your books into WordPress?**

+It's not currently possible with this plugin, no.

+I'll give it a bit of thought and see if I can extend it to do that; but it will most likely need the creation of an alternate plugin to do that.

+This would likely require its own database table to do properly, as well...

 == Screenshots ==

 1. The Configuration of a "Currently Reading" section, with the "UL" marker suppressed.